-After extensive research and successful implementation of technology, our school believes we are ready to proceed with our vision to develop creative and independent learners.
+After extensive research and successful implementation of technology, our school believes we can continue to proceed with our vision to develop creative and independent learners.
 The following represents extensive investigation, consideration and learning from what has been successful in other schools (along with what has not been successful) so that together we can provide the best and most relevant education possible for the students in our care.
 All that follows has been planned with our students' learning firmly in mind, but also you their parents (our students' first educators) so we can all engage in supporting learning that is relevant and current.

 Included with this booklet are links to videos and external research which you may find useful to gain an understanding of the place of technology in education and the reasons that support future directions with technological devices at St Bernard's.
 The details provided explain what the commitment looks like from all parties and how the school seeks to work closely with parents and carers to support you.
 We have anticipated questions and provided answers, knowing that only new, deeper questions will be generated.
-This is healthy in any dialogue around change.
-There will be numerous ongoing opportunities to welcome parents and showcase the process during and after implementation.
+We will strive to continue a healthy dialogue around future change that includes ongoing opportunities to welcome parents on our journey and showcase the learning and processes taken.